Raycayao/Barista-Notes/src/site/notes/Barista Notes/HOMEPAGE.md

 To know about Maintenance see [[Barista Notes/TR and Maintenance/Perform basic maintenance of machine and equipment\|Perform basic maintenance of machine and equipment]]

 See also [[Barista tools and equipment (parts and procedures).canvas|Barista tools and equipment (parts and procedures)]]

+To see other notes click the toolbar icon in the top left corner ()